-As a fund of Akron Community Foundation, the Women's Endowment Fund can accept a variety of gifts, from appreciated securities to bequests.
+As a fund of Akron Community Foundation, the Medina County Community Fund can accept a variety of gifts, from appreciated securities to bequests.

-No matter which method you choose, your gift to the Women's Endowment Fund will enrich the lives of women and girls in our community for generations to come.
+No matter which method you choose, your gift to the Medina County Community Fund will enrich the lives of residents in our community for generations to come.
 You can choose to either give now or give later:

 Cash gifts may be deducted for income tax purposes up to 50 percent of adjusted gross income.
 Contributions over that limit can be carried forward for up to five subsequent years.